aayuagarwal0102/MOGLIX/README.md

 > IF character is - ")" then we pop the top element of stack
 > now if the stack becomes empty then there is no matched element and we push the current index for further correct length calculations.
 > if stack is not empty then current length of substring will be (index - peek()).
+> ELSE character is - "(" then we push the index into the stack.

  * Time complexity will be O(n) as we are only using single for-loop.